 Conflicts of interest can arise in virtually every area of our operations.
-A "conflict of interest" exists whenever an individual's private interests interfere or conflict in any way (or even appear to interfere or conflict) with the interests of the Company.
-We must strive to avoid conflicts of interest.
+A "conflict of interest" exists whenever an individual's private interests (or those of their close family members) interfere or conflict in any way (or even appear to interfere or conflict) with the interests of the Company.
+Conflicts of interest should be avoided unless specifically authorized.
 We must each make decisions solely in the best interest of the Company.
 Any business, financial or other relationship with suppliers, customers or competitors that might impair or appear to impair the exercise of our judgment solely for the benefit of the Company is prohibited.